icecube/skymap_scanner/test-case-scan/README.md

 python perform_scan.py -r "ssh submitter" -n 30 ic191001a_sim -c /path/to/output_skymap_scanner --event /path/to/ic191001a_sim.i3 --gcd_dir /path/to/Level2_IC86.2019_data_Run00133119_1001_77_488_GCD.i3.zst
 ```

 or simply run `scans.sh`, which will do both things for you.
-With this version of the scanner (nside=1 and 30 jobs, set with the `-n` tag) it takes ~11min to run a scan.
+With this version of the scanner (nside=1 and 30 jobs, set with the `-n` tag) it takes ~11min to run a scan in condor.
 The output files will be stored in `output_skymap_scanner/` with the same format as with the production scanner (each pixel is stored in an individual i3 file).
 If you want to plot a skymap of the scan, do

 ```
 python create_plot.py ic191001a_sim -c output_skymap_scanner